forwards/surveys-public/survey-forms/latinamerica2020/latinamerica2020_survey_questions_EN.md

-# Latinamerica survey 2020 - English Version
+# Latin America survey 2020 - English Version

-Te damos la bienvenida a la encuesta 2020 de América Latina, realizada por [Forwards](https://forwards.github.io), el grupo de trabajo de la R Foundation para mujeres y grupos subrepresentados.

-Esta encuesta está dirigida a toda persona nacida en América Latina (sea o no residente actualmente) que sea parte de la comunidad de R (todas aquellas personas que usen R, organicen grupos de usuarios/as (RUGs) y capítulos de R-Ladies, tutores, estudiantes, disertantes, autores de libros, paquetes, código, blog post, podscats y toda actividad relacionada con el lenguaje en nuestra región).

-Esta encuesta incluye preguntas sobre información personal y que potencialmente puede identificarte.
-Hacemos estas preguntas porque la comunidad de R está trabajando activamente para mejorar la inclusión y la apertura de nuestros espacios.
-Tomar estos datos demográficos en diferentes momentos nos permite ver cómo evolucionamos a lo largo del tiempo y podemos ajustar nuestras acciones en consecuencia si los resultados así lo indican.
-La base legal para el procesamiento de estos datos es tu consentimiento.

-Ten en cuenta que todas las preguntas son opcionales y no se registran identificadores explícitos (ej: nombre, correo electrónico, dirección IP).
-Estimamos que debería tomarte menos de 10 minutos completar esta encuesta.
+Welcome to the 2020 Latin America useR survey, conducted by [Forwards](https://forwards.github.io), the R Foundation's working group for women and underrepresented groups.

+This survey is aimed at all people born in Latin America (whether or not currently resident) and who use, have used or want to use R, organize RUGs or chapters of R-Ladies, are tutors, students, speakers, authors of books, packages, code, blog posts, podcasts or any activity related to the language in our region.
+If you've ever read a line of code written in R or would like to learn how to read it, this survey is for you.

+This survey includes questions regarding personal and potentially identifiable information.
+We ask these questions because the R community is actively working to improve the inclusiveness and openness of our online and offline spaces.
+Taking snapshots of demographic data allows us to see how we're doing over time, and adjust accordingly if the results suggest our events are excluding certain demographics.
+The legal basis for processing this data is your consent.

+Please note that all questions are optional and no explicit identifiers are recorded (eg: name, email, IP address).
+We estimate that it should take you less than 10 minutes to complete this survey.

-##I- Your interest in R
+## I- Your interest in R

-### ¿Usas R en tu trabajo o estudio?
+### Do you use R to work or study?

-(1 opción)
+(1 option)
-* Sí
+* Yes
-* Cuando puedo encontrar una excusa pero no es un requisito
+* Whenever I can, even if it is not mandatory
 * No
-* Prefiero no responder

-### ¿En qué año comenzaste a usar R?

-(respuesta numérica)

-### ¿Cuál de estos sectores describe mejor el ámbito en el que usas R?

-(1 opción)
-* Educación
-* Investigación/Desarrollo
-* Industria/Sector privado
-* Gobierno/Sector público

-### ¿Qué porcentaje de lo que haces en R corresponde a las siguientes categorías?

-(1 o + opciones a completar; la suma debe ser 100%)
-* Análisis de datos
-* Visualización de datos
-* Desarrollo de paquetes/software
-* Desarrollo de páginas web/apps
-* Presentación de documentos
-* Otras

-## II- Demografía

-### Edad

-(respuesta numérica)

-### Si te reconoces con un género, ¿cuál sería?

-(1 opción)
-* Femenino
-* Masculino
-* Género diverso (género no conforme / género fluido / otra minoría de género)
-* Otro
-* Prefiero no responder

-### ¿Te identificas como LGBT+ (lesbiana, gay, bisexual, transexual, otra minoría sexual)?

-(1 opción)
-* Sí
+* No, but I am interested in starting to use it
+* Prefer not to respond

+### In which year did you start using R?

+(numeric answer)

+### Which of the following options better describes the domain in which you use R?

+(1 option)
+* Education
+* Research/Development
+* Industry/Private sector
+* Government/Public sector
+* Others

+### What percentage of your work in R falls into these categories?

+(1 or + options; the total sum must be 100%)
+* Data analysis
+* Data visualization
+* Packages/software development
+* Web page/apps development
+* Document preparation
+* Others

+## II- Demographics

+### Age

+(numeric answer)

+### If you recognize yourself with a gender, what would it be?

+(1 option)
+* Woman
+* Man
+* Gender diverse (gender non-conforming/gender-fluid/other gender minority)
+* Other
+* I do not recognize myself with any gender
+* Prefer not to respond

+### Do you identify as LGBT+ (lesbian, gay, bisexual, transgender, other sexual minority)?

+(1 option)
+* Yes
 * No
-* Prefiero no responder

-### ¿En qué país naciste?
+* Prefer not to respond

+### In what country where you born?

-(1 opción)
+(1 option)
-Lista de todos los países

-### ¿En qué país resides actualmente?
+List of all countries

+### In what country do you currently reside?

-(1 opción)
+(1 option)
-Lista de todos los países

-### ¿Cuáles de las siguientes consideras como tu primera lengua?
+List of all countries

+### Which of the following do you consider to be your first language?

-(1 opción)
+(1 option)

-* Español
+* Spanish
-* Portugués
+* Portuguese
-* Inglés
+* English
-* Nederlandés
+* Dutch
 * Quechua
-* Aimara
+* Aymara
 * Guaraní
-* Francés
+* French
 * Creol
-* Una Lengua de Señas
-* Otra (a completar)

-### ¿Perteneces a alguna de los siguientes grupos?

-(1 opción)
-* Indígena o descendiente de pueblos indígenas u originarios
-* Afrodescendiente o con antepasados negros
-* Otro
-* Ninguno de la anteriores

-## III- Educación

-### ¿Cuál es tu manejo de inglés?

-(1 opción)
-* Principiante
-* Intermedio
-* Avanzado
-* Bilingüe

-Nota: Consideramos Bilingüe a una persona que habla ambos idiomas con igual destreza

-### ¿Cuál es el nivel más alto de educación que completaste?

-(1 opción)
-* Doctorado
-* Maestría
-* Grado/Licenciatura
-* Terciario
-* Título Técnico
-* Secundario
-* Primario
-* Prefiero no responder

-### ¿Eres estudiante actualmente? (esto incluye a los estudiantes de doctorado, sean pagos o no)

-(1 opción)
-* Sí, a tiempo completo
-* Sí, de manera parcial
+* A Sign Language
+* Other (to be completed)

+### Do you identify with any of the following groups?

+(1 option)
+* Indigenous or descendant of indigenous or native people
+* Afro-descendant or with black ancestors
+* Other (to be completed)
+* None of the above
+* Prefer not to respond

+## III- Education

+### Which is your English level?

+(1 option)
+* Beginner
+* Intermediate
+* Advanced
+* Bilingual
+* I have no knowledge of English

+Note: We consider Bilingual a person who speaks both languages with equal skills

+### What is the highest level of education you have completed?

+(1 option)
+* PhD
+* Master's degree
+* Bachelor's degree
+* Tertiary
+* Technical Title
+* High School
+* Primary School
+* Prefer not to respond

+### Are you currently a student? (this includes PhD students, paid or not)

+(1 option)
+* Yes, full time
+* Yes, partially
 * No
-* Prefiero no responder

-### ¿Tienes alguna discapacidad o impedimentos que afecten la forma en que estudias / trabajas o necesitas requisitos especiales en tu entorno de aprendizaje / trabajo?
+* Prefer not to respond

+### Do you have any disabilities or impairments that affect the way you work/study or place special requirements on your working/learning environment?

-(1 o + opciones)
+(1 or + options)
+* Hearing impairment
+* Learning disability
-* Discapacidad visual
+* Visual impairment
-* Discapacidad auditiva
+* Mobility impairment
-* Impedimento de movilidad
-* Discapacidad de aprendizaje
-* Trastorno de salud mental
+* Mental health disorder
-* Otra discapacidad/impedimento
+* None
-* No tengo discapacidad o impedimento
-* Prefiero no responder
+* Other
+* Prefer not to respond

-## IV- R y la comunidad
+## IV- R and the community

-### ¿Perteneces a alguna comunidad de R?
+### Are you a member of an R community group?

-(1 o + opciones)
+(1 or + options)
-* Capítulo local de R-Ladies
+* Local R-Ladies Chapter
-* Grupo de usuarios/as (RUG)
+* R User group (RUG)
 * LatinR
 * ConectaR
 * RSpatial_ES
 * CDSB
 * MiR
 * RainbowR
-* Otra
+* Other
-* Ninguna
+* None

-### ¿Perteneces a alguna organización relacionada con R a nivel internacional?
+### Are you a member of an international R community group?

-(1 o + opciones)
+(1 or + options)
 * R Forwards
 * R Foundation
 * R Consortium
 * R Core
-* R-Ladies Global (formas parte de https://rladies.org/about-us/team/ o lideras un capítulo local de R-Ladies)
+* R-Ladies Global (you are part of https://rladies.org/about-us/team/ or you lead a local chapter of R-Ladies)
-* Otra
+* Other
-* Ninguna
+* None

-### ¿Utilizas alguna/s de las siguientes redes sociales para mantenerte al tanto sobre lo que ocurre en la comunidad de R?
+### Do you use any of the following social networks to keep up to date on what is happening in the R community?

-(1 o + opciones)
+(1 or + options)
-* Twitter
 * Facebook
+* Instagram
 * Meetup
 * Slack
+* Telegram
+* Twitter
-* Otra
+* None
-* Ninguna
+* Other

-### ¿Participaste en algún evento (conferencia, charla o taller) de R en los últimos 5 años?

-(matriz de opciones no excluyentes: “Lo conozco, pero no asistí", "Asistí al menos una vez", "Presenté al menos un trabajo", "Participé en la organización")
+### Have you participated in an R event (conference, talk or workshop) in the last 5 years?

+(matrix of non-exclusive options: "I don't know of them", "I know them, but I didn't attend", "I attended at least once", "I presented at least one work (poster, talk, other)", "I participated in the organization")
 * RStudio::conf
 * useR!
 * eRum